softwaremill/macwire/README.md

     val databaseConnector = new MysqlDatabaseConnector() }

+// 2.
+Creating a Wired instance
 import MacwireMacros._
 val wired = wiredInModule(new MyApp)

+// 3.
+Dynamic lookup of instances
 wired.lookup(classOf[SecurityFilter])

-// Returns the mysql database connector, even though its type is MysqlDatabaseConnector, which is assignable to
+// Returns the mysql database connector, even though its type is MysqlDatabaseConnector, which is
-// DatabaseConnector.
+// assignable to DatabaseConnector. wired.lookup(classOf[DatabaseConnector])

-wired.lookup(classOf[DatabaseConnector])
+// 4.
+Instantiation using the available dependencies
 {
     package com.softwaremill
     class AuthenticationPlugin(databaseConnector: DatabaseConnector)